Tag Archives: Japan

 Not for me.

-He was the director of the Lethal Force Institute (LFI) in Concord, New Hampshire from 1981 to 2009, and he now directs the Massad Ayoob Group (MAG).
+He directed the Lethal Force Institute (LFI) in Concord, New Hampshire from 1981 to 2009, and now leads the Massad Ayoob Group (MAG).

-Should I need to review a SD knife when I have already written that, in my humble opinion, self defense with a knife is the worst use you can do of that sharp tool ?
+So should I even be reviewing a self-defense knife when I’ve already stated elsewhere that, in my humble opinion, knife self-defense is the worst possible use of a blade?

 Blast from the past.